Ralo93/Bachelor-Thesis/README.md

 ## Sources
 The project I supported can be found at: https://sourceforge.net/projects/alevin/ <br>
-I have extracted the project documentation for you (again above).
+I have extracted the project developer documentation for you (again above).

 ### Titles and internal titles <br>
 ### Introduction - the project's aim <br>